Back to Alaska

 What This Bill Does

-• Requires each school district to establish a financial literacy education program for students from grade nine to twelve.
+• Requires each school district to establish a financial literacy education program for students in grades nine through twelve.

 Who It Names or Affects